-In the period 1985-2008 Germany and a number of other smaller northern European countries (core countries) progressively built up larger current account surpluses than in some peripheral countries (Spain, Greece, Portugal and Ireland).8 International investors purchased above all financial instruments issued by France and Germany that were then used as capital inflows within the euro area to finance demand components in deficit countries.9
+In the period 1985-2008 Germany and a number of other smaller countries of Northern Europe (core countries) progressively built up larger current account surpluses versus some peripheral countries (Spain, Greece, Portugal and Ireland).
+International investors purchased above all financial instruments issued by France and Germany that were then used as capital inflows within the euro area to finance demand components in deficit countries.

-More specifically, the intra-euro-area capital flows either financed government debt (in Greece), financial sector borrowing such as real estate (in Spain and Ireland), or a combination of both (in Portugal and Italy).
-This pattern of capital flows suggests, among other things, that eurozone investors viewed securities issued by peripheral European countries as close substitutes for securities issued by the core countries more than investors from outside the euro area.
+More specifically, the intra-euro-area capital flows financed government debt (in Greece), financial sector borrowing such as real estate (in Spain and Ireland), or a combination of both (in Portugal and Italy).
+This pattern of capital flows suggests, among other things, that Eurozone investors viewed securities issued by peripheral European countries as close substitutes for securities issued by the core ones more than investors from outside the euro area.